art-institute-of-chicago/data-aggregator/docs/ENDPOINTS.md

 ```
 {
     "pagination": {
-        "total": 106479,
+        "total": 106503,
         "limit": 2,
         "offset": 0,
-        "total_pages": 53240,
+        "total_pages": 53252,
         "current_page": 1,
         "next_url": "http:\/\/aggregator-data-test.artic.edu\/api\/v1\/artworks?page=2&limit=2"
     },
     "data": [
         {
-            "id": 153671,
+            "id": 45571,
-            "title": "Panel (Furnishing Fabric)",
+            "title": "Chair Back",
-            "lake_guid": "452bba13-905e-dce5-2c1c-d7038e8d3a5b",
+            "lake_guid": "a44955fc-e64e-4db6-fcb7-4ee01be42160",
             "is_boosted": false,
             "alt_titles": [],
-            "main_reference_number": "1999.567",
+            "main_reference_number": "1973.581",
             ...
         },
         {
-            "id": 184960,
+            "id": 46103,
-            "title": "Section of Border from Thanka (Religious Picture)",
+            "title": "Panel (Furnishing Fabric)",
-            "lake_guid": "71d6fca7-d552-739f-d029-87806ea9bf0d",
+            "lake_guid": "74da7217-a7d2-6ed1-9022-d42b57445e08",
             "is_boosted": false,
             "alt_titles": [],
-            "main_reference_number": "1931.9b",
+            "main_reference_number": "1943.23",
             ...
         }
     ]
 }
 ```

-### `/artworks/essentials`
+### `/artworks/boosted`

-A list of essential artworks sorted by last updated date in descending order.
-This is a subset of the `artworks/` endpoint that represents approximately 400 of our most well-known works.
+A list of boosted artworks sorted by last updated date in descending order.
+This is a subset of the `artworks/` endpoint that represents approximately 400 of our most well-known resources.
 This can be used to get a shorter list of artworks that will have most of its metadata filled out for testing purposes.

 #### Available parameters: